-One Pot Chili Mac and Cheese is the ground beef dinner recipe you can make in one pot in under 30 minutes!
+One Pot Chili Mac and Cheese is the comfort food you can make under 30 minutes.
 Cheesy elbow pasta, kidney beans, canned tomatoes, lots of chili seasoning take this homemade mac and cheese recipe to a whole new level!
+Easy and quick!

-One pot Chili Mac and Cheese is super simple to make despite the number of the ingredients.
+Super simple to make despite the number of the ingredients!
 The real key to making the BEST Chili Mac and cheese is to get the flavor combination right.

 - Cook garlic, onions and pepper.
 Cook the onions in olive oil for only a couple of minutes until they are tender and then add chopped bell pepper.

 - Next add ground beef.
 Cook until browned.